 Testicular tumors.
 Obviously if there are no testicles then you can’t have testicular tumors.
 Always a bonus.

 Prostate disease.
 Ask any older bloke who gets up to go for a wee in the night about 14 times, an enlarged prostate is not fun to live with.
 Castration reduces the risk of prostate disease in males, especially older ones.

 Chasing tail.
 No, not their own, but castration means males are less likely to follow that male instinct to wander off in a bid to spread their wild oats as it were.
 There is nothing more awkward that finding you male dog ‘tied’ to a female in the park and having to sit and chit chat to the owner for however long it takes them to break free of one another.

 Cant have babies.
 Plain and simple.
-Now to some this may not be considered a benefit, but most pet owners don’t the additional stresses of having puppies, kittens, baby bunnies etc taking over their home, or the cost implications of if a pregnancy goes wrong (it can be £1000’s).
+Now to some this may not be considered a benefit, but most pet owners don’t want the additional stresses of having puppies, kittens, baby bunnies etc taking over their home, or the cost implications if a pregnancy goes wrong (it can be £1,000’s).